puurpl/trezor-crypt/README.md

 ## Purpose

-It provides a standardized way to use the trezor as a hardware store of keys to make use of cryptographic schemes which the trezore cannot.
+It provides a standardized way to use the trezor as a hardware store of keys to make use of cryptographic schemes which the trezor cannot.
+These keys are generated in a deterministic way from the trezor, used in the operation and then overwritten immediately.
+This doesn't keep the key as secure as it would be remaining on the trezor device, but perhaps more secure than saved somewhere on the system - and almost certainly easier to recover.

 ## Limitations